2013 G20 Saint Petersburg summit

 The 2013 G20 Saint Petersburg summit was the eighth meeting of the G20 heads of government/heads of state.
-The hosting venue was the Constantine Palace in Saint Petersburg, Russia, on 5–6 September 2013.
+The hosting venue was the Constantine Palace in Saint Petersburg, Russia.

 Syria

 The summit was dominated by questions regarding the Syrian civil war and any potential international reaction to the Ghouta chemical attacks.
 The summit came after U.S.-led efforts to obtain a UN Security Council resolution authorising military strikes against the Assad government had failed due to Russian and Chinese opposition.
 The House of Commons of the United Kingdom had defeated a motion regarding UK involvement in any strike on 30 August and U.S. politicians were debating potential action as the summit was ongoing.

 Media billed the summit as a contest between U.S. President Barack Obama, trying to garner support for military action, and Russian President Vladimir Putin in opposition to any such action.
 11 countries signed a U.S.-authored statement blaming and condemning the Assad government for the attacks and calling for a "strong international response".